HallenWeaver/FromAsh/FEEDBACK_AND_EXPANSION.md

 The ash system and mud brick specialization ideas are your strongest expansion opportunities.
 Focus on making these feel essential, not optional.

 This could genuinely be a beloved mod for the Superflat community.

+## Section 9: Other Ideas
+- Distilling can be its own separate mod, along with something I came up with - an Apothecary Villager, which substitutes in part the need for a Cleric
+- A mod I really liked in concept that I just saw for ceramic blocks is "Ceramics", by KnightMiner